When is Disney+ launching in the UK? How much does it cost? How do I sign up?

 When will Disney launch within the UK?

-Disney will likely be obtainable within the UK from 31st March 2020.
+Disney ’s UK launch date has been introduced ahead to 24th March 2020.
 TV followers in Germany, France, Italy and Spain can benefit from the service on the identical date.

-This will likely be a number of months after the service launched in USA, Canada and The Netherlands (it’s been obtainable there since Tuesday 12th November 2019).
+This will likely be a number of months after the service launched in USA, Canada and The Netherlands (it’s been out there there since Tuesday 12th November 2019).

 The platform will roll out in Australia and New Zealand per week later, on Tuesday 19th November.

-Simply introduced: #DisneyPlus will likely be obtainable in the UK, Germany, France, Italy, Spain (and extra to be introduced quickly) beginning on March 31st.
-Please word: Titles might range by territory. pic.twitter.com/lE6nzBeaXy
+Simply introduced: #DisneyPlus will likely be out there in the UK, Germany, France, Italy, Spain (and extra to be introduced quickly) beginning on March 31st.
+Please observe: Titles might fluctuate by territory. pic.twitter.com/lE6nzBeaXy

 — Disney (@disneyplus) November 7, 2019